NSW Schools and the ANZACs

 Boys aged 15 to 17 were required to register as Senior Cadets and men aged 18 to 25 registered for the Citizen Military Force.
 They undertook military training at their local parade ground or drill hall twice weekly and attended camps.
 Fines and imprisonment were imposed for bad conduct or ‘drill shirking’.

-To mark the Centenary of Anzac and recognise those who served in the First World War the NSW Schoolhouse Museum offers a unique At School At War program suitable for Stage 2 students and Years 7-10 Life Skills students.
+To recognise those who served in the First World War the NSW Schoolhouse Museum created an education program suitable for Stage 2 students and Years 7-10 Life Skills students.
 The program is paused for 2023 and 2024.